 Emily Michelson (St. Mark’s 2013)

-Emily graduated from St. Mark’s in the spring of 2013 and is currently pursuing an undergraduate degree in French and International Relations at the University of St. Andrews in Scotland.
-Although she isn’t a practicing Jew, she is an active member and treasurer of the Jewish Society and dedicates herself to enriching interfaith relations with other religious groups at the university through the St. Andrews Coexistence Initiative.
+Emily graduated from St. Mark’s in the spring of 2013 and just finished her undergraduate degree in French and International Relations at the University of St. Andrews in Scotland.
 With a British father and a Filipino-American mother, she started traveling around the world when she was six, and she loves to discover new cities with friends and family.
-Her next big adventure is a service trip to Morocco, where she will climb the tallest mountain in Northern Africa in order to raise money for Anza.
-The charity, based in the Kilimanjaro region, dedicates itself to enriching and supporting social entrepreneurs at different stages of their development and creating an overall entrepreneurial environment within the region.
+Her last few adventures have taken her everywhere from the Yorkshire countryside to Warsaw and Paris.
 Her passions include reading poetry, creative writing, and immersing herself in new cultures.

 I am 23 years old, born in the Philippines but raised in Brooklyn, New York.
 I received my Associates in Arts Degree from Kingsborough Community College and received my Bachelors of Arts Degree in Psychology from Brooklyn College.
 I am now currently pursuing a dual Masters Degree in Public Administration and Social Work in Binghamton University located in Upstate New York.
 In the past 4 years, I have been heavily involved with the National Model United Nations Program in New York City.
 The NMUN Program has given me the chance to interact with people who are willing to do whatever it takes in order to gain and maintain world peace.
 Although the program is a Mock version of what happens in the actual United Nations, being surrounded with college students who are giving their time and effort to study international relations, practice diplomacy and enhance leadership skills is definitely a rewarding feeling.
 Therefore having been a part of GCI when it first started back in 2014 gave me a better perspective of how people of different cultural backgrounds, ideas, beliefs and views can still be in the same room and work together to make the world a better place.
 This year will be my 3rd year being involved and I hope to create more memories, build strong relationships and find new strategies to become a better global citizen.